Medology/.github/.github/ISSUE_TEMPLATE/Standard-Bug-Issue-Template.md

 < list of subject domain experts for this domain.
 If the subject expert from the end-user perspective is not the author, an end-user expert should be listed here.
 The Design, Dev, and QA teams should add experts here as appropriate. >

 ## Progress
-### Reviewed Issues - completed by SM & Team Leads
+### Code Reviewed Issues - completed by SM & Team Leads
 - [ ] Story and Business Value complete
 - [ ] Initial Acceptance Criteria Defined
 - [ ] The person who will Approve story identified